 Mezzanine, Junior or Subordinated Debt

-This form of financing often takes place in a combination with bank financing or bonds.
+This form of financing often occurs in combination with bank financing or bonds.

-After knowing the concept of a leveraged buyout, let us look at an example to gain a clearer understanding.
+After knowing the concept of a leveraged buyout, let us look at an example to understand.

 Example of Leveraged Buyout